haydenwagner/slide-swell/README.md

 3. Add your slider images as normal <img> tags inside that div

-4. In a script tag (below the slide-swell JavaScript file) make a new slide-swell object by calling 'new SlideSwell([divID]) (divID would be whatever ID you gave your div in step 2).
+4. In a script tag (below the slide-swell JavaScript file) make a new slide-swell object by calling 'new SlideSwell([divID])' (divID would be whatever ID you gave your div in step 2).